ikramovna/ikramovna/README.md

 # 💫 About Me:
 🚀 What I'm Doing: I'm passionately deepening my expertise in Django and Django REST Framework as I build and scale robust, high-performance web applications.
 With a keen interest in collaborative and open-source projects, I am eager to join forces with other developers on innovative web development endeavors.<br>💡 Looking For: I'm actively seeking opportunities to exchange knowledge on advanced Django techniques and industry best practices.
 I'm also diving deeper into the world of front-end development with JavaScript and React to enhance my full-stack capabilities.<br>🌟 Let's Talk: I'm all about sharing knowledge and learning from the tech community.
 If you have any queries or need insights into Django, RESTful services, or general web development, I'm here to help!
-My inbox is always open for discussions or queries about tech and programming.<br>🌱 🏁 Outside the Code: When I'm not coding, you can find me indulging in the thrill of motor sports, where speed and precision fuel my adrenaline rush!<br>💌 Feel free to drop a message anytime you have questions or just want to chat about tech!
+My inbox is always open for discussions or queries about tech and programming.<br>🏁 Outside the Code: When I'm not coding, you can find me indulging in the thrill of motor sports, where speed and precision fuel my adrenaline rush!<br>💌 Feel free to drop a message anytime you have questions or just want to chat about tech!

 <!-- ## 🌐 Socials: